DevXT-LLC/ezlocalai/README.md

 ## Qwen3.8-27B Performance Tuning

-Qwen3.8-27B automatically uses **DFlash2**, through xllamacpp 2026.9.10809,
+Qwen3.8-27B automatically uses **MTP**, through xllamacpp 2026.9.10809, with one inference slot, three draft tokens and a 0.1 draft probability threshold.
-with one inference slot.
-It downloads the revision-pinned [Inco Q4_K_M draft](https://huggingface.co/incoai/Qwen3.8-27B-DFlash2-GGUF) (about 1.1 GB of weights, plus its runtime buffers) into the shared HF cache.
+DFlash2 remains opt-in with `LLM_SPECULATIVE_TYPE=dflash2`; only that backend downloads the revision-pinned
+[Inco Q4_K_M draft](https://huggingface.co/incoai/Qwen3.8-27B-DFlash2-GGUF)
+(about 1.1 GB of weights, plus its runtime buffers) into the shared HF cache.
 The target model and sampling settings are unchanged: draft tokens are verified